 • Identifying emotions

-• Recognizing strengths
+• Recognizing strengths and cultural assets

 Include an anecdote about a situation in your professional life in which your self-awareness skills supported a positive outcome.